SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

                 content:
                   -
                     type: text
-                    text: 'We emphasize the importance of culturally relevant academic experiences and expanding understandings of students’ integration into campus life.'
+                    text: 'We prioritize culturally relevant learning experiences and education that is not confined to academic institutions.'
       -
         type: paragraph
       -